pimarc/pms50-gns530/readme.md

 When you override a previous installation by a new release, you loose your config file and the flight plans available in dedicated folders.

-To overcome this situation there is second MOD used only for this data.
+To overcome this situation there is a second MOD used only for this data.

 It's available at : https://pms50.com/fs2020/gns530/pms50-gns530-data.zip